Butchers and butchers' shops, early 20th century

 It was fascinating for me to see the butchers take the long strings of the emerging sausage in their hands and with a flip of the fingers make a string of individual sausages.
 Unless the weather was exceptionally hot, these would be put over hooks and hung in shop windows.

-Buying bones and fat
+Bones and fat

 It was not unusual for bones to be on sale for women to use to flavour their soups.